 Air Force Thunderbirds pilot dies in Nevada F-16 crash

-NELLIS AIR FORCE BASE, Nev. – The U.S. Air Force says a member of its Thunderbirds flight demonstration team was killed in the crash of his F-16 fighter jet in central Nevada.
+NELLIS AIR FORCE BASE, Nev. – A U.S. Air Force Thunderbirds pilot was killed in the crash of his F-16 Fighting Falcon jet during training over the Nevada desert, the service said Thursday.

-An Air Force statement Thursday says the jet went down around 10:30 a.m.
-Wednesday during a routine aerial demonstration training flight over the remote Nevada Test and Training Range.
+The jet went down around 10:30 a.m.
+Wednesday during a routine aerial demonstration training flight over the remote Nevada Test and Training Range, according to a statement from Nellis Air Force Base, where the Thunderbirds are based.

-The pilot's name is being withheld pending notification of next of kin.
+The pilot's name was withheld pending notification of next of kin.

-An investigation is underway and the Thunderbirds' appearance at March Air Reserve Base in California has been canceled.
+An investigation of the crash was underway and the Thunderbirds' appearance this weekend at March Air Reserve Base in California was canceled.

-The Air Force says it's not known how the accident will impact the remainder of the 2018 Thunderbirds season.
+The Air Force said it was not known how the accident will impact the remainder of the 2018 Thunderbirds season.

 The incident was the third U.S. military aircraft crash this week.